ina-foss/inaFaceAnalyzer/README.md

 >> frame,bbox,face_id,detect_conf,track_conf,sex_decfunc,age_decfunc,sex_label,age_label,sex_decfunc_avg,age_decfunc_avg,sex_label_avg,age_label_avg
 >> 0,"(945, -17, 1139, 177)",0,0.999998927116394,,8.408026,3.9126964,m,34.12696361541748,8.391026,3.8831162,m,33.831162452697754
 ```
 Resulting CSV will contain additional columns with <code>_avg</code> suffixes, corresponding to the smoothed estimates obtained for each tracked face.
-It will also contain a <code>face_id<column> with a numeric identifier associated to each tracked face.
+It will also contain a <code>face_id</code> with a numeric identifier associated to each tracked face.

 ### Exporting results
 Result visualization allows to validate if a given processing pipeline is suited to a specific material.